ryansheehy0/Cheat_Sheets/React/react_hooks.md

 ## [useRef](#table-of-contents)
 When a reference is changed it doesn't cause your component to re-render.

+References can be used to store values and keep them the same upon rerender.

 ### [React.forwardRef](#table-of-contents)
 React forward ref on a component allows you to use ref as a function in a parent component.
 This is useful for creating an array of refs in the parent component.